bhregmi/SwiftOracle/README.md

 ## New in this release

+- Added array binding (BindVarArray)
+- Added executeBulkDML that uses arrays of bind variables in DMLs for greatly improved performance
 - Added connection and sesssion pooling
 - Added Bindvar stringValue representation
 - Added Date support;